emersonian/zcash-stack/README.md

 1. Traefik is required to auto-provision LetsEncrypt SSL certificates.

-1a.
+    a.
 Edit ```install-traefik.sh``` to specify your real email address.

-2b.
+    b.
 Install Traefik on your cluster:

 ```
+chmod +x install-traefik.sh
-sh ./install-traefik.sh
+./install-traefik.sh
 ```

 2. Edit an example values file from the ```./examples``` folder.
 Specify the domain name that you intend to host a lightwalletd instance on.
 View the ```values.yaml``` file to see all of the configuration options possible.